Linguistics in science fiction: The Lord of the Rings and linguistics

 Since the mid-19th century, science fiction works using language as the heart of the plot, rather than just a convenient means to advance the story, have reflected the history of linguistics.
 One such case of the history of linguistics being intertwined with the makings of science fiction involves the author J. R. R. Tolkien, who is known for fantasy works such as The Lord of the Rings.

 This history begins with the Oxford English Dictionary (OED), which was 70 years in the making and aimed at "...exhibiting the history and significance of English words now in use, or known to have been in use since the middle of the 12th century".
 William Craigie, one of the editors of the OED, tutored undergraduates at Oxford including Tolkien, whom he later invited to work as a junior editor of the OED.
 According to Daniel Grotta-Kurska, Tolkien’s biographer, it was Craigie who provided "Tolkien’s greatest impetus to transform Elvish from an experiment to a life-long pursuit".

 As Tolkien built the Elvish language, his fantasy works were aimed at providing a setting for it.
-The Silmarillion, which covered the Second Age (a period of time before The Lord of the Rings), was said by Tolkien as having been:
+The Silmarillion, which covered the First and Second Age (a period of time before The Lord of the Rings), was said by Tolkien as having been:

 "...primarily linguistic in inspiration and was begun in order to provide the necessary background of ‘history’ for Elvish tongues."